Jorge Semprún

 Jorge Semprún Maura (/es/; 10 December 1923 – 7 June 2011) was a Spanish writer and politician who lived in France most of his life and wrote primarily in French.
 From 1953 to 1962, during the dictatorship of Francisco Franco, Semprún lived clandestinely in Spain working as an organizer for the exiled Communist Party of Spain, but was expelled from the party in 1964.
 After the death of Franco and the change to a democratic government, he served as Minister of Culture in Spain's socialist government from 1988 to 1991.

 He was a screenwriter for two successive films by the Greek director Costa-Gavras, Z (1969) and The Confession (1970), which dealt with the theme of persecution by governments.
 For his work on the films La Guerre est finie (The War Is Over; Alain Renais, 1966) and Z (Costa-Gavras, 1969) Semprún was nominated for the Academy Award.
 In 1996, he became the first non-French author elected to the Académie Goncourt, which awards an annual literary prize.
-He won the 1997 Jerusalem Prize in Israel, and the 2002 Ovid Prize in Romania.
+Unlike most left-wing figures in Spain, Semprún was a zionist and in 1997 he won the Jerusalem Prize in Israel.
+Also, in 2002 he won Ovid Prize in Romania".